byrnedo/capitan/README.md

 ![Capitan showcase]
 (output.gif)

+Head over to the [releases](https://github.com/byrnedo/capitan/releases) page to download a pre-build binary or deb file.

 ## Capitan Features

 1. Shell Support - Config is read from stdout of a shell command.
 Extremely flexible